Organizational Culture Matters More Than Where You Live

-Organizational culture matters more than where you live
+Organizational culture often matters more than where you live.

-One of the great things about facilitating workshops across many countries & regions is that you get to see a lot of organizational culture up close and personal.
+One of the great things about facilitating workshops across many countries and regions is that you get to see a lot of organizational culture up close and personal.

 Whether in Kuala Lumpur, Colombo or Frankfurt, the first morning of a scheduled workshop session is always interesting.